shuyuan-liu/linux-scripts/README.md

-This repository contains autocomplete scripts I've written for the [fish shell](https://fishshell.com/).
-These complement the scripts shipped with the fish package on Arch Linux.
+This repository contains scripts I've written for my own Linux laptop.
+These currently include [fish](https://fishshell.com/) completions and udev rules for various devices I use.